basic-web-components/basic-web-components/packages/basic-component-mixins/README.md

     </html>

-# Web component mixins
+# Web component mixins and helpers

-The /src folder includes the complete set of mixins, each of which address some common web component feature:
+The /src folder includes the complete set of mixins/helpers, each of which address some common web component feature:

 * [AttributeMarshalling](docs/AttributeMarshalling.md).
   Marshall element attributes to component properties (and eventually vice